 Mabon takes its name from the Celtic god of fertility, Mabon ap Modron.
 He is a popular god in Welsh literature and mythology whose name is related to Maponos, meaning Great Son.
 He may have been the son of the Welsh goddess Dea Mātronā, meaning Great Mother.
-Some people associate the god as the Greek Apollo or a chief Druid.
+Some people associate the god with the Greek Apollo or a chief Druid.
 Although the autum equinox was given this name in the 1970s, the god Mabon doesn't seem to have anything to do with this celebration.

 Today Mabon is most commonly known as the seventh celebration on the Wheel of the Year and the second of three harvest festivals (the first was Lammas, the second is Mabon, third is Samhain).

 If the Old Norse knew about Mabon, they were probably too busy tending their crops and animals to celebrate.
 In modern times we have comforts that allow us to enjoy more conveniences.

 Frey, for good harvest, sunshine and fair weather

 Iduna for hard work ethic, health and rejuvenation

 Jord, goddess of land and earth